 I’ve reviewed all kinds of business opportunities online.
-From training platforms with “Done For You” systems that charge tens of thousands to survey sites like Swagbucks & Clixsense where you get paid pennies for your time.
-And then there are all the popular multilevel marketing schemes, ranging from worldwide travel clubs to skin care products.
+From training platforms run by “gurus” who charge tens of thousands for their training, to survey sites like Swagbucks & Clixsense where you get paid pennies for your time.

 Finally, there are the complete rip-offs like copycat sites using a trusted name to offer a lesser product.
 I even got completely taken by this free watch scam targeting influencers on Instagram.
 Lesson learned!

 Unfortunately, Too Damn Easy falls into the last category.
 Too Damn Easy is all about cash gifting.
 I’m not talking about simply gifting cash to someone, I’m talking about the illegal practice that looks for suckers to send money with hopes of getting it back exponentially.